anderbarrena/500kNED/README.md

 # **Perl Scripts**

- **m@th.[deep].pl**: Perl script for preproccesing Wikipedia, it creates the training dataset, abd used for training and testing the "Word Expert Models" (a.k.a. moths).
+ **m@th.[deep].pl**: Perl script for preproccesing Wikipedia, it creates the training dataset used for training and testing the "Word Expert Models" (a.k.a. moths).

  **m@thNster.[deep].pl**: Perl script for preproccesing of the data,